databricks/cli/docs/commands.md

  * `--json` - either inline JSON string or @path/to/file.json with request body
  * `--app-id` - app_id of the oauth published app integration.

-### `bricks account published-app-integration delete` - Delete Published OAuth App Integration.
+### `databricks account published-app-integration delete` - Delete Published OAuth App Integration.

 Delete an existing Published OAuth App Integration.
 You can retrieve the published oauth app integration via :method:get.

-### `bricks account published-app-integration get` - Get OAuth Published App Integration.
+### `databricks account published-app-integration get` - Get OAuth Published App Integration.

 Gets the Published OAuth App Integration for the given integration id.

-### `bricks account published-app-integration list` - Get published oauth app integrations.
+### `databricks account published-app-integration list` - Get published oauth app integrations.

 Get the list of published oauth app integrations for the specified Databricks Account

-### `bricks account published-app-integration update` - Updates Published OAuth App Integration.
+### `databricks account published-app-integration update` - Updates Published OAuth App Integration.

 Updates an existing published OAuth App Integration.
 You can retrieve the published oauth app integration via :method:get.

 Flags:
  * `--json` - either inline JSON string or @path/to/file.json with request body

-## `bricks queries` - These endpoints are used for CRUD operations on query definitions.
+## `databricks queries` - These endpoints are used for CRUD operations on query definitions.

 These endpoints are used for CRUD operations on query definitions.
 Query definitions include the target SQL warehouse, query text, name, description, tags, parameters, and visualizations.

-### `bricks queries create` - Create a new query definition.
+### `databricks queries create` - Create a new query definition.

 Creates a new query definition.
 Queries created with this endpoint belong to the authenticated user making the request.